 For example, an obvious question, looking at the 3PL organizations: why is there none of them implementing their own GoGoVan or UBER?
 When these startups were small, they could have even been an acquisition target.
 Though time is not lost, with more start-ups coming and growing aggressively.
 However, courage and the ability to take tough decisions are required.

 And don’t get me wrong, there are some companies which can be shared as positive examples.
 XPO is probably one of the more aggressive and progressive out there, having allocated $400 million annual investment in technology worldwide to drive innovation.

 Also, take DHL, they were the first and fastest to create the e-commerce business in response to market conditions.
 And subsequently, SingPost and their logistics arm, Quantium Solutions, actually built on DHL strategy, attracting their top senior management and then establishing themselves as key players in e-commerce themselves.
 Not to mention they also were quick to name at that point in time two key partners of McKinsey, Wolfgang Baier and Sascha Hower, as CEO respectively COO, to drive the change.

 The market today is more dynamic and moves faster than anything we have seen ever before.
-Supply chain and logistics are obvious catalysts for productivity and cost improvement and are prone target of these fast changes.
+Supply chain and logistics are obvious catalysts for productivity and cost improvement and are the prone target of these fast changes.

-- How can we speed up our decision making process?
+- How can we speed up our decision-making process?

 - How can we attract and give freedom to take decisions to our top talent?

-Established organisations need to pay attention to the fast pace of change that happens in the industry – from start-ups to new technology.
+Established organizations need to pay attention to the fast pace of change that happens in the industry – from start-ups to new technology.
 And try to keep up!
 The more nimble you are, the faster you will adapt.